 Name of Complaint:

-ID Number:

 Contact Address:

 Wereda , Kebele

 Village ; mobile phone

 Nature of Grievance or Complaint:

-Summary of Discuss ion with Complaint
+Summary of Discussi on with Complaint

 Signature Date:

 Review/Resolution

+Session:

-Session: Yes No
+Was complaint Preser Yes No

-Was field verification Yes No No
+of complaint conducted?
+Yes No

-Findings of field inve 10
+Findings of field inve estigation:

-Summary of Concilia ation Session Discussion:
+Summary of Concilia tion Session Discussion:

-ned on the issues? ched, detail the agreement below reached, specify the points of dis
+ed on the issues? ched, detail the agreement be reached, specify the points of

-Name and Signature of Grievance Redress Committ ee Members
+of Grievance Redress Comr

-Name Signature Date:
+Date:

-Name Signature Date:
+Name Signature Date: -

-Name Signature Date:
+Name Signature Date: -

 Name and Signature of Independent Observer

-Date:
+Date: -

 Name and Signature Complaint

-Name Date:
+Name 1 Date: